de-nets/MoveToSignal/README.md

 ### Language based date time format in Whatsapp exports

 Whatsapp exports have language based time format in export file and for Android without seconds.
 In my case 01/12/2023, 23:59
-The new WhatsApp Mac App has a more usable format [01.12.23, 23:59:42] for the same message as Android, but in my case only loads the last 3 years of chat history.
+The new WhatsApp macOS App has a more usable format [01.12.23, 23:59:42] for the same message as Android, but in my case only loads the last 3 years of chat history.

 Please open an issue with a small anonymized sample export and your device language.
 Or better open a PR with a fix. :)